accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Locate synchronized time-based media on the screen that require verbatim transcription.
 1. Check:
-- the presence of a clearly identifiable adjacent textual transcription;
+- the presence of a clearly identifiable adjacent text transcript;
-- or the presence of a textual transcription accessible via an adjacent component (a button or a link);
+- or the presence of a text transcript accessible via an adjacent component (a button or a link);
 - or the presence of synchronized audio description;
 - or the presence of an alternative version with synchronized audio description accessible via an adjacent component (a button or a link).
 1. If this is the case, the criterion is validated.